nicegdhj/nicegdhj.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "Hey,this is Jia."
+description: "Hey, this is Jia."
-header-img: "img/post-bg-2015.jpg"
+header-img: "img/post-bg-firework.jpg"
 ---

 <center>